zenwalk/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 </LIMIT>
 ~~~

-Only **testuser** will have access to this folder. other users will not even see it exists.
-When a user visits your WWW folder they will only see and access folders that have their username in the .htaccess using our configuration.
+Only `testuser` will have access to this folder. other users will not even see it exists.
+When a user visits your WWW folder they will only see and access folders that have their username in the `.htaccess` using our configuration.

-**Section 4: Rutorrent Specfic Info**
+**Section 4: Rutorrent Specific Info**

 The guide tells you everything you need to know in detail on how to change/create the settings/files you need.
-This is just to tell you where the relevant files if you wish to use the existing Rutorrent **.htaccess** and **.htpasswd**
+This is just to tell you where the relevant files if you wish to use the existing Rutorrent `.htaccess` and `.htpasswd`

-The **.htaccess** is located here:
+The `.htaccess` is located here:

 ~~~
 ~/www/UserName.Server.feralhosting.com/public_html/rutorrent/.htaccess
 ~~~

-The .htpasswd is located here.
+The `.htpasswd` is located here.

 ~~~
 ~/www/UserName.Server.feralhosting.com/public_html/rutorrent/.htpasswd